 - Employment Responsibilities and Rights in Health, Social Care or Children and Young People's Settings.

 You'll attend college one day per week and be assessed in the workplace by your portfolio of evidence.

 At Seevic, we offer two progression routes from this qualification - one for those wanting to work within the Early Years sector (Early Years Practitioner) and one for those wanting to work in a school environment (Specialist Support for Teaching and Learning in Schools).

 We've also incorporated GCSE English and Maths into the course for those wishing to complete the EYP route.

 You could progress to an advanced level Apprenticeship or full-time employment in the industry.
 Potential roles could include being an Early Years Assistant, Care Worker or Assistant Youth and Community Worker.

 General Entry Requirements

-*If candidates do not have the required grades in one of the above subjects, they may be able to take them at Functional Skills level alongside the Apprenticeship.
+If you do not have the required grades in one of the mentioned subjects, you may be able to take them at Functional Skills level alongside your Apprenticeship.